MaptimeSEA/maptimesea.github.io/_posts/2017-04-04-d3-mapping-II.markdown

 ### 4th Challenge, 15 minutes: Extract that data from the GeoJSON!!!
 #### Copy and paste [the html below](https://github.com/Ryshackleton/d3_maptime/blob/master/html/myEarthquakeMap.html) to a file called `myEarthquakeMap.html`.

-This script does the following, some of which should look familiar!
+This script does the following, some of which should look familiar

 1. The first few lines create an SVG in the body with some size and style attributes
 1. The d3.json(...) send the JSON request from the URL to get the GeoJSON data
 1. The lines inside the `function(parsedJSON) { }` block creates some circles on the SVG with their cx, cy = [0,0]